-Though the acrylamide debate is certainly worthy of attention, we wanted to know why the Pringles brand was singled out in this conversation.
-It appears that two heavily-cited articles (which also ranked highly in Google searches) singled out Pringles, presumably to make a point and not necessarily meant to state that there is something unusual about the brand.
+Though the acrylamide debate is certainly worthy of attention, it is interesting that the Pringles brand was singled out in this conversation.
+It appears that two heavily-cited articles (which also ranked highly in Google searches) singled out Pringles, presumably to make a point, and not necessarily meant to state that there is something unusual about the brand.
 This 2008 article that appeared in the Daily Mail is one example of what has been stated above.

-Potato chips are among some of the suspected foods that may contain high levels of acrylamide (a potential cancer-causing chemical compound), yet Pringles are not the worst offender and should not be singled out in what is an ongoing debate.
+Potato chips are among some of the suspected foods that may contain high levels of acrylamide (a potential cancer-causing chemical compound), yet Pringles are not the worst offenders and should not be singled out in what remains an ongoing debate.